-Ginga can use either Gtk 2 (with pygtk) or gtk 3 (with gi).
-(If you have an older version of pycairo package you may need to install a newer version from github.com/pygobject/pycairo).
+Ginga can use either Gtk 2 (with pygtk) or Gtk 3 (with gi).
+(If you have an older version of pycairo package, you may need to install a newer version from pycairo repository).

 1.2.3 Tk

 Ginga's Tk support is limited to the viewing widget itself.
 For overplotting (graphics) support, you will also need: